- Conclusion of contract

-1.1 These General Terms and Conditions (hereinafter “GTC”) of Renate Iorio, trading as “SinnerRock Festival” (hereinafter “Seller”), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “Customer”) concludes with the Seller with regard to the goods displayed by the Seller in its online shop.
-Herewith the inclusion of the customer’s own conditions is contradicted, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter “Terms and Conditions”) of Renate Iorio, trading as “SinnerRock Festival” (hereinafter “Seller”), apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter “Customer”) with the Seller with regard to the goods presented by the Seller in its online store.
+The inclusion of the customer’s own terms and conditions is hereby objected to, unless otherwise agreed.

-1.3 Consumer within the meaning of these General Terms and Conditions is every natural person who concludes a legal transaction for purposes which can predominantly be attributed neither to his commercial nor his independent professional activity.
-An entrepreneur within the meaning of these General Terms and Conditions is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or independent professional activity.
+1.3 A consumer within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that can predominantly be attributed neither to his commercial nor to his independent professional activity.
+An entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or independent professional activity.

 Conclusion of contract

-Right of Withdrawal
+Right of withdrawal

 3.1 Consumers are generally entitled to a right of withdrawal.

-Prices and Terms of Payment
+Prices and terms of payment

-4.2 In the case of deliveries to countries outside the European Union, additional costs may be incurred in individual cases, which the seller is not responsible for and which are to be borne by the customer.
+4.2 In the case of deliveries to countries outside the European Union, further costs may be incurred in individual cases for which the seller is not responsible and which are to be borne by the customer.
 These include, for example, costs for the transfer of funds by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
 Such costs may also be incurred in relation to the transfer of funds if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-5.1 The delivery of goods shall be made by way of dispatch to the delivery address specified by the customer, unless otherwise agreed.
-In the processing of the transaction, the delivery address specified in the order processing of the seller is decisive.
-By way of derogation from this, the delivery address deposited by the customer at the time of payment with PayPal shall prevail when selecting the payment method PayPal.
+5.1 The delivery of goods is made by shipping to the delivery address specified by the customer, unless otherwise agreed.
+When processing the transaction, the delivery address specified in the order processing of the seller is decisive.
+Deviating from this, if the payment method PayPal is selected, the delivery address deposited by the customer with PayPal at the time of payment shall be decisive.

-5.3 Vouchers are given to the customer as follows:
+5.4 Vouchers are given to the customer as follows:

-Liability for defects (guarantee)
+Liability for defects (warranty)

 7.1 If the purchased item is defective, the provisions of the statutory liability for defects shall apply.

-8.2 Furthermore, with regard to the statutory right of withdrawal, this choice of law does not apply to consumers who do not belong to any Member State of the European Union at the time of conclusion of the contract and whose sole domicile and delivery address are outside the European Union at the time of conclusion of the contract.
+8.2 Furthermore, this choice of law with regard to the statutory right of withdrawal shall not apply to consumers who do not belong to a Member State of the European Union at the time of conclusion of the contract and whose sole place of residence and delivery address are outside the European Union at the time of conclusion of the contract.

 Alternative dispute resolution

-9.2 The Seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.
+9.2 The seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.